 Figure 4.
 (A) Total emission rates ng/flower/hour + SEM between field-collected and greenhouse-grown plants from four lin+ (FLO, BAC, PW, BMR) and two lin- populations (DC and Bloom), which nevertheless contained some plants producing low-levels of linalool (mean emission rates for DC were 100-fold (field) or 10-fold (greenhouse) lower, respectively than those of plants from FLO); NFLO, Field = 34, NFLO, Greenhouse = 15, NPW, Field = 68, NPW, Greenhouse = 5, NBAC, Field = 49, NBAC, Greenhouse = 9, NBMR, Greenhouse = 5, NDC, Field = 50, NDC, Greenhouse = 11, NBLOOM, Field = 30, NBLOOM, Greenhouse = 4.
-Note that emission rates are per flower per hour and not per gram of dry flower as in Fig. 3A.
+Note that emission rates are per flower per hour and not per gram of dry flower as in Fig. 3A, because dry floral masses were not collected for the greenhouse plants.
 (B) Non-metric multidimensional scaling plot (NMDS) of volatile headspace from single flowers of Oenothera harringtonii.
 Floral volatile composition was not significantly different between greenhouse grown and field collected lin+ populations (Nfield collected = 151, Ngreenhouse grown = 34, ANOSIM R = 0.05, P = 0.15) nor between greenhouse grown and field collected lin- populations (Nfield collected = 80, Ngreenhouse grown = 15, ANOSIM R = 0.07, P = 0.18).
 Data are square root transformed chromatographic peak areas expressed as relative percentages of total emissions.
 The NMDS plot compares chemical space loci for volatile blends from the flowers of greenhouse grown (filled symbols) plants with seeds collected from lin+ (blue: FLO, BAC, PW, BMR) and lin- (red: DC and Bloom) populations to emissions from flowers sampled in the field from the same six populations, except for BMR (data collected in the greenhouse only).

 Table 1.
 Population name, code, chemotype and location for all populations included in this study.
 Sample sizes are provided for the following data collected in situ: floral traits (floral scent and morphology data), for the years data were collected. *Floral scent for the population BMR were collected from plants grown under common greenhouse conditions and were not collected in situ.
 Populations are arranged by proportion of individuals emitting linalool (highest at top) and then by latitude for populations where linalool was produced in all individuals.

 Table 2: Floral scent collected in situ from wild populations of Oenothera harringtonii, during the first hour of anthesis (single flowers).
 Compounds shown in bold font were confirmed through co-injection with authentic standards.
 Other compound identities are inferred from mass spectral library match and co-occurrence with related compounds or isomers.
-Enantiomeric configuration of linalool was determined using chiral GC-MS (Bechen et al. in press).
+Enantiomeric configuration of linalool was determined in a previous study for multiple populations using chiral GC-MS (Bechen et al. in press).
 Data shown are mean +/- std. error (s.e.m.) % of total emissions (TIC peak areas) for each compound.
 Population abbreviations and order (proportion of plants emitting linalool) follow those presented in Table 1.

 1. m/z 41(100), 67(73), 83(45), 43(43), 69(35), 55(33), 82(25), 53(21), 54(14), 81(14)